ram-bhaskara/Lidar_PixelAveraging/README.md

 All these functions are similar except 2*2 grid averaging which involves an additional step of computing the best four pixels to average based on the quadrant to which the floating point (u,v) belongs.

-Inputs: pixel coordinates (u,v) & (x,y,z) 3d coordinates that each pixel of defined resolution can point to.
+Inputs: pixel coordinates (u,v) & (x,y,z) 3d coordinates that each pixel of defined resolution && frame point to.

 Outputs: Average values of (x,y,z) 3d coordinates according to the pattern of interest.